FireEye says it was breached by state-backed hackers | DW | 09.12.2020

 "I've concluded we are witnessing an attack by a nation with top-tier offensive capabilities," FireEye CEO Kevin Mandia said in a statement.
 "This attack is different from the tens of thousands of incidents we have responded to throughout the years."

-"The attackers tailored their world-class capabilities specifically to target and attack FireEye," Mandia explained in the blog post.
+"The attackers tailored their world-class capabilities specifically to target and attack FireEye," Mandia explained.
 "They used a novel combination of techniques not witnessed by us or our partners in the past."

 FireEye said that so far it did not appear any customer data was stolen in the attack.
 The attacker primarily sought information related to the company's government customers, FireEye said.